 - Helping real clients

 - Explain each service offered on a single page and then breakdown areas into sub pages.

-- Be positive explain how you help – rather than what you don’t do.
+- Be positive and explain how you help – rather than what you don’t do.

 - Ensure your website pages load in 2 seconds.
-Every second of delay reduces the number of 7% of sales enquiries received by 7%.
+Every second of delay reduces the number of sales enquiries received by 7%.

-Each of the above points will provide an significant improvement to the cost-effectiveness of your website – but the total effect is compounded with each issue resolved.
+Each of the above points will provide a significant improvement to the cost-effectiveness of your website – but the total effect is compounded with each issue resolved.